 In December 2022, the French government adopted an act under which a contribution of 90% of revenues in excess of a threshold has to be paid to the government for the period from July 1, 2022 to December 31, 2023.
 The price threshold varies by technology and was set at €100/MWh for solar power stations and wind farms.
-This act applies to energy sold directly on the market or under new contracts once the power purchase agreements expire as well as to facilities having exercised their right to terminate previous power purchase agreements.
-During the second quarter of 2023, an amount of \$41 million was recorded under operating expenses as an inframarginal rent contribution.
+This act applies to energy sold directly on the market or under new contracts once the power purchase agreements expire, as well as to facilities having terminated their power purchase agreements early.
+During the third quarter of 2023, an amount of \$31 million was recorded under operating expenses as an inframarginal rent contribution.